jedesah/rapture-io/doc/introduction.md

 Additionally, it can be useful to iterate over not just the immediate children of a directory, but all its descendants.
 The method `descendants` returns an `Iterator` which provides a pre-order traversal of the directory structure.
-As the descendants may be very numerous, the collection returned is an `Iterator`, rather than a strictly-evaluated collection like `List`.
+As the descendants may be very numerous, the collection returned is a lazily-evaluated `Iterator`, rather than a strictly-evaluated collection like `List`.

 #### Sizing